 In the game, you play as Vito Scaletta, a war veteran who comes back from World War II to earn money to pay his father’s debts for his family.
-He does this by doing jobs for the various mafia families and in order to become a “made man”.
-Set in Empire City, which is based on New York City from the span of the mid 1940’s to the early 1950’s, you do various types of jobs for the different crime families in Empire City along with your friend Joe Barbaro, your friend in the game who brought you into the lifestyle.
+He does this by doing jobs for the various mafia families to become a “made man.”
+Set in Empire City, which is based on New York City from the span of the mid-1940s to the early 1950s, you do various types of jobs for the different crime families in Empire City along with your friend Joe Barbaro, your friend in the game who brought you into the lifestyle.

-This game is not long as all.
+This game is not long at all.
 Even on hard difficulty, I was able to beat the game within a week or about 25 hours of game time.
 There are no real side missions to speak of, but rob stores and collecting cars for side money, that is about it.
-There were some cheap one hit deaths in the game mostly in the last two or three chapters of the game and the checkpoints didn’t seem to ever come up when you needed them.
-Whenever I got killed in the game, I had to go back a lot further than I felt was fair sometimes, but I calmed down and did persevere.
+There were some cheap one-hit deaths in the game mostly in the last two or three chapters of the game, and the checkpoints didn’t seem ever to come up when you needed them.
+Whenever I got killed in the game, I had to go back a lot further than I felt it was fair sometimes, but I calmed down and did persevere.

 The combat system was alright.
 You had a few different styles, there was the duck and cover system when you were in a gunfight.
-This could have use a blind fire technique as later in the game, you weren’t able to take as many hits, or so it felt as enemies seemed to be able to hit me or one hit kill me whenever I was in the corner.
+This could have used a blind fire technique as later in the game, you weren’t able to take as many hits, or so it felt as enemies seemed to be ready to hit me or one hit kill me whenever I was in the corner.
 You also had a hand to hand combat system, but as long as you could dodge and counter punch, it’s wasn’t that hard to get used to and defeat your opponents.
 The game had a small stealth element that seemed to be put in to try to add some variety.
-You only used this at three parts of the game and didn’t really need to be there I thought.
-You also get choices whenever you are at a door or near a car you can steal.
-You can choose a non aggressive or aggressive way to either enter a door or steal a car.
+You only used this at three parts of the game and didn’t really need to be there, I thought.
+You also get choices whenever you are at the door or near a car you can steal.
+You can choose a non-aggressive or aggressive way to either enter a door or take a car.
 Aggressive is breaking a car window or kicking a door down.
-Non aggressive is lock picking to steal a car or open a door gently.
-It can vary which one to use depending on the situtation that you are in.
+Non-aggressive is lock picking to steal a car or open a door gently.
+It can vary which one to use depending on the situation that you are in.

-The look of the game did capture the feel of the 1940’s to 1950’s.
+The look of the game did capture the feel of the 1940s to 1950s.
 The looks and licenses of the car models were a great touch.
-Empire city had the feel of a lower to middle class feel of a city.
+Empire city had the feeling of a lower to the middle-class feel of a city.
 With some apartments that you enter looking like they are not up to safety and health codes.
-I even liked that the game began in the winter time and your car wouldn’t stop as easily as it should have when driving.
-There are shops around, but I felt weren’t necessary.
-You had gun shops but a lot of the weapons could be picked up off the ground after you killed your opponents.
-Clothes shops were around, but didn’t have much variety to them.
+I even liked that the game began in the winter time and your car wouldn’t stop as quickly as it should have when driving.
+There are shops around, but I felt they weren’t necessary.
+You had gun shops, but a lot of the weapons could be picked up off the ground after you killed your opponents.
+Clothes shops were around but didn’t have much variety to them.
 I did like that there was a chance that your car could run out of gas and you had to stop at a gas station to fill up.
 It’s something I wished games like the Grand Theft Auto series would incorporate into the gameplay.
-You can also collect wanted posters and Playboy magazines scattered in the game, but only are good for collecting achievements.
+You can also collect wanted posters and Playboy magazines scattered in the game, but only are suitable for collecting achievements.

-There are only 3 different radio stations to choose from and all seem to have the Grand Theft Auto style of reporting.
-When after you caused a major event or complete a mission, you are given a news bulletin of the events that just occurred.
-Nothing new, but I did like how in this world, they did report on news of World War 2 in the 1940’s and even in the news of the 1950’s talking about Dwight D Eisenhower’s projected win over Adlai Stevenson II.
+There are only 3 different radio stations to choose from, and all seem to have the Grand Theft Auto style of reporting.
+When after you caused a significant event or completed a mission, you are given a news bulletin of the events that just occurred.
+Nothing new, but I did like how in this world, they did report on news of World War 2 in the 1940s and even in the news story of the 1950s talking about Dwight D Eisenhower’s projected win over Adlai Stevenson II.
 A nice touch to move away from the parody of Grand Theft Auto radio commercial breaks for me.
-Even the music is changed and reflected when you change the different time periods.
-In the 1940’s you hear music from artists such as Bing Crosby, The Andrews Sisters, Muddy Waters and in the 50’s you hear music from Chuck Barry, Little Richard, Buddy Holly and the Crickets, Bill Haley and His Comets, and more.
+Even the music is changed and reflected when you change the different periods.
+In the 1940’s you hear music from artists such as Bing Crosby, The Andrews Sisters, Muddy Waters and in the 50’s you hear music from Chuck Berry, Little Richard, Buddy Holly, and the Crickets, Bill Haley and His Comets, and more.